Jennifer PocaiResearch Analyst

-Pocai holds both a bachelor’s and master’s degree in Higher Education from George Mason University.
-During her undergraduate studies, Pocai focused on underserved student populations, taking coursework in social justice and human rights.
+Jennifer holds both a bachelor’s and a master’s degree in Higher Education from George Mason University.
+During her undergraduate studies, Jennifer focused on underserved student populations, taking coursework in social justice and human rights.
 At the graduate level, her concentration was Student Services with an emphasis on diversity.
+Jennifer received the Dean’s Challenge Award for her master’s level research in April 2018 and an Outstanding Bachelor of Individualized Study Project in the Public Interest Award in May 2016 for her capstone project, Customizing Remedial Math for At-Risk, Adult Students.
+As an initiative manager at Northern Virginia Community College, the initiative Jennifer managed, Elevating Parents in College (EPIC), was nominated for a Bellwether Award in January 2018.